Skokoo/ImCurvin/SECURITY.md

 If you discover a security vulnerability, a critical bug, or a logic flaw within the ImCurvin' scripts, please **DO NOT** open a public issue on GitHub.

-To protect the community and adhere to responsible disclosure practices, we ask that you report vulnerabilities privately through the following channel:
+To protect the community and adhere to rigorous responsible disclosure practices, we demand that you report system vulnerabilities privately through the following encrypted channel:

-1. Navigate to the **Security** tab of this repository on GitHub.
+1. Navigate directly to the **Security** tab of this repository on GitHub.
-2. Click on **Report a vulnerability** or "Security advisories".
+2. Select **Security advisories** and click on **Report a vulnerability**.
-3. Fill out the secure form with your description and Proof of Concept (PoC).
+3. Complete the secure cryptographic form with your comprehensive description and operational Proof of Concept (PoC).

 Thank you for helping keep the ImCurvin' ecosystem secure and reliable!